s2l1/Headless-Samourai-Dojo/Advanced_Dojo_Setup.md

 Assuming you only have one drive connected, the `NAME` will be `/dev/sda`.
 Double-check that `/dev/sda` exists, and that its storage capacity is what you expected.

-Format the external hard disk with Ext4.
+Format the external SSD with Ext4.
 Use `NAME` from above, example is `/dev/sda1`.

 `$ mkfs.ext4 /dev/sda1`